-Makers anywhere from hobbyists to large corporations are encouraged to apply, because the Faire is about creativity and innovation everywhere.
-The purpose is to expose attendees to skills they have never seen or tried before whether they’re cutting edge, centuries old or anywhere in between.
+Makers from hobbyists to large corporations are encouraged to apply because the Faire is about creativity and innovation everywhere.
+The purpose is to expose attendees to skills they have never seen or tried before, whether they’re cutting edge, centuries-old, or anywhere in between.

 The Children’s Museum is the host and producer of this event.
 The Museum is a leader in our community for youth education and promoting a passion for lifelong learning.
-In keeping with this tradition, the theme for the Bloomsburg Mini Maker Faire is “Makers of All Ages.”
+In keeping with this tradition, the Bloomsburg Mini Maker Faire theme is “Makers of All Ages.”
 The Museum is actively recruiting Makers of every age.
 Makers under 18 will be featured as “Young Makers.”

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.